cjcallis/TALA_Assign/README.md

 Please download the documentation folder and open index.html using your broswer to view the documentation.
 As mentioned above, the executable for Windows is in https://drive.google.com/file/d/0BwvaqC6sH5AiRS02alJVcGk1NW8/view?usp=sharing.

-The full documentation which documents the details of how this project is going is in Sprint6 deliverables.
+The full documentation which documents the details of how this project is going, including the scrum artifacts on trello, is in Sprint6 deliverables.